simmi30/lnd1/docs/code_contribution_guidelines.md

 ## Code Spacing

-Blocks of code within `lnd` should be segmented into logical stanzas of operation.
+Blocks of code within `broln` should be segmented into logical stanzas of operation.
 Such spacing makes the code easier to follow at a skim, and reduces unnecessary line noise.
 Coupled with the commenting scheme specified above, proper spacing allows readers to quickly scan code, extracting semantics quickly.